run-llama/llama_index/llama-index-integrations/readers/llama-index-readers-box/README.md

 This open-source integration brings the capabilities of Box.com to the LLama-Index, empowering developers building Retrieval Augmented Generation (RAG) and other LLM applications.

+This README will guide you through installation, usage, and explore the functionalities of each reader.

 We provide multiple readers, including:

 - [Box Reader](llama_index/readers/box/BoxReader/README.md) - Implementation of the SimpleReader interface to read files from Box.